14-30 MHz Magnetic Loop Antenna

 9. The magnetic loop antenna assembled on a 5 foot

-length of 1/2 inch PVC conduit and mounted on a tripod.
+length of 1/2 inch PVC conduit and secured to a tripod

-SO-239's on the tuning enclosure.
-The transmission line
+the tuning enclosure.
+The transmission line is RG-58/U

-is RG-58/U coaxial cable with several turns wound into a
+coaxial cable with several turns wound into a coil at

 capacitor is adjusted using a vinyl mini-blind wand